TheAllianceSky/node-pokemon/README.md

 * [NodeJS](http://www.nodejs.org)
 * WebSockets (iPad, iPhone, Chrome, Safari) via Socket.IO
-* No database -- this is only a frontend implementation of card game
+* No database -- this is only a front-end implementation of card game, originally using CouchDB for prototyping purposes but being phased out

 #### Frontend